comorment/matlabruntime/README.md

 4- Now we need to run this runme application via matlabruntime.sif container.
 All you need to do is, downloading this container as stated before and move it to the ``/pleiofdr``

-5- Then we are ready to run pleioFDR as.
+5- Then we are ready to run pleioFDR.
 Make sure that you are at ``/pleiofdr``  and then run your container

  ```
 singularity exec -B $PWD:/execute  matlabruntime.sif /execute/runme